 An utterly gorgeous animation from Belgium, Ernest and Celestine tells the story of Celestine, a tiny mouse with ambitions of being an artist, who becomes friends with Ernest, a great big bear who busks on the street for food.
 This wouldn’t be a problem, but for the fact that mice and bears are supposed to be sworn enemies, and Ernest and Celestine are branded as criminals and end up on the run from their respective societies.
 A cute and moving parable about overcoming intolerance, complete with a beautiful storybook visual style.

 Children of Paradise (Les enfants du paradis)

 A true cinematic treat is in store for the festival’s closing night – the newly restored version of Marcel Carné’s 1945 masterpiece Children of Paradise.
 Made during fraught conditions in the final years of Nazi-occupied France, this sumptuous drama about the life and loves of a mysterious woman being courted by four men (each representing different levels of French society) is one of French cinema’s greatest treasures and an absolute must-see.

-The Alliance Française French Film Festival runs from March 6 to 24.
-Click here for the full calendar of films.
+Alliance Française French Film Festival runs form March 5 to 24.